21 best computer science books for beginners

 - This book is truly in the “problem/solution” format.
 It doesn’t mince words or waste time.
 It clearly defines every problem and has multiple possible solutions for some!

-- You do not need to know PHP already to excel in this book.
+- We think it’s one best computer science books for beginners because you do not need to know PHP already to excel in this book.
 It will help you pick up the basics as you go!

 - Almost every possible operation in PHP is discussed, from handling file uploads to databases to RSS feeds.